MikaelGRA/InfluxDB.Client/README.md

 This library makes it easy to be a client for InfluxDB on .NET!

+The basic idea behing the library is that it should be able to turn queries directly into objects of your own classes.
+Much like micro-ORMS such as dapper.

+The goal is that we want to be able to support LINQ syntax in the future.

 ## Installation

 Install it through nuget with the following command.